G0dM0rning/RAG-System-/README.md

-# A RAG system that takes the document at runtime.
+# A RAG System that Takes the Document at Runtime.

 **Retrieval-Augmented Generation (RAG) System Overview**